The Shark Diving Diversity of the Bahamas - Bluewater Dive Travel

 For more information on shark diving, check out our list of the Best Shark Diving in the World.

-Oceanic whitetips at Cat Island
+Oceanic Whitetips at Cat Island

-These heavily fished sharks are more often encountered in the open ocean, however, the protected waters of The Bahamas have become a sanctuary for them in recent years.
+These heavily fished sharks are more often encountered in the open ocean; however, the protected waters of The Bahamas have become a sanctuary for them in recent years.
 Populations are thriving around Cat Island, and drift diving with them off the island’s south coast is exhilarating.
 Whitetip season runs from March to September, and it’s not uncommon to encounter several sharks on every dive during this period.
 Operators suspend baited cages mid-water, attracting the sharks and providing a three-dimensional experience not encountered on many of the shallow-water feeding dives.
 As well as oceanic whitetips, divers are likely to spot Caribbean reef sharks, great hammerheads, nurse sharks, silkies, tiger sharks, dusky sharks, and blue sharks, as well as pelagic gamefish such as tuna, wahoo, and even marlin.

 oceanic whitetip shark

-Tiger sharks at Tiger Beach
+Tiger Sharks at Tiger Beach

 It may be one of the more commercialized shark experiences in The Bahamas, but the tiger shark dives at West End in Grand Bahama are not to be missed.
-Twenty-seven miles off the northern tip of the island, at around 100 feet down, the flat sandy bottom and crystal clear water provides an ideal studio for capturing shots of the resident tiger shark population.
+Twenty-seven miles off the northern tip of the island, at around 100 feet down, the flat sandy bottom and crystal clear water provide an ideal studio for capturing shots of the resident tiger shark population.
 Not just a few, but dozens of ‘friendly’ sharks arrive at Tiger Beach for dinner each day, hand-fed by experienced guides during carefully managed dives.
 The sharks are huge and come in close, making for fantastic photo opportunities.
 But it’s not just tiger sharks that show up for a free meal; dozens of lemon sharks and Caribbean reef sharks also make an appearance, as well as the occasional nurse shark or great hammerhead.

 tiger shark bahamas

-Caribbean reef sharks and Silky sharks at Nassau
+Caribbean Reef Sharks and Silky Sharks at Nassau

 Diving anywhere in The Bahamas, Caribbean reef sharks are likely to make an appearance, dark shadows on the edge of the reef on an endless patrol in search of their next meal.
 These timid sharks often appear as uninvited guests at feeding sessions, outnumbering the target species but rarely stealing the limelight.
 However, at Shark Arena on the southwest of Nassau, Caribbean reef sharks are the star of the show, and this most common shark in The Bahamas offers a great introduction to shark diving.
 On the eastern side of Nassau, 10 miles offshore, deepwater silky sharks gather to breed in the Lost Blue Hole.
-In June every year, hundreds of silkies congregate in seemingly-choreographed routines, a spectacular site for those who are lucky enough to get the timing right.
+In June every year, hundreds of silkies congregate in seemingly choreographed routines, a spectacular site for those who are lucky enough to get the timing right.

 silky sharks

-Great hammerheads at Bimini
+Great Hammerheads at Bimini

 Between December and April every year, the sheltered leeward waters of Bimini play host to aggregations of the great hammerhead shark.
-The largest of the 10 hammerhead species, these normally shy sharks travel from the cool waters of Californian to overwinter in the relatively warm Caribbean Sea.
+The largest of the 10 hammerhead species, these normally shy sharks travel from the cool waters of California to overwinter in the relatively warm Caribbean Sea.
 Diving with hammerheads at Bimini is a fairly new concept, and dives take place in the afternoon at a very shallow site only 5 minutes from shore.
 As with the Tiger Beach dives, a qualified guide baits the water, encouraging sharks in close to waiting divers and photographers kneeling on the bottom.
-This is one of the few places in the world where it is possible to get up close with a camera to these peculiar looking beasts.
+This is one of the few places in the world where it is possible to get up close with a camera to these peculiar-looking beasts.
 As well as providing a refuge for great hammerheads, Bimini is also home to lemon, nurse, and tiger shark nurseries, and bull sharks are often spotted close to shore.

 hammerhead shark